-Visit the SAS Facebook page to be kept up-to-date with School news and to stay connected with other graduates and staff as well as current and future students of the School.
+Visit SAS on Facebook to stay connected with other graduates and staff as well as current and future students of the School.

 Nomination of Honorary Degrees

-Each year alumni of the School are invited to nominate outstanding individuals to receive a University of London Honorary Degree, up to six of which are awarded each year at the University’s Foundation Day ceremony.
+Alumni of the School of Advanced Study are now invited to nominate outstanding individuals to receive a University of London Honorary Degree, up to six of which are awarded each year at the University’s Foundation Day ceremony.

 Who can be nominated?